-EHS will investigate all occupational injuries/illnesses and prepare a written summary of findings and recommended corrective actions, as appropriate.
+EHS will review all occupational injuries/illnesses and recommend corrective actions, as appropriate.
 EHS maintains accident/incident investigation reports and provides a quarterly summary to the Chancellor's University Safety Committee.
+Reports are available to Department AND Unit Safety Committees upon request.